abstract-theory/django-ip-shield/README.rst

 5. Custom Analysis
 -------------------------
-You can also write an analysis function to determine exactly what IP Sheild will consider to be suspicious.
-You may analyze URL variables, POST data, IP address, etc. This analysis function will be passed to the decorator.
+You may analyze URL variables, POST data, IP address, etc. To do this, you must write a custom analysis function which will determine exactly what IP Sheild will consider to be suspicious.
+This function will be passed to the decorator.
 It should accept an HttpRequest object (which is typically named "request" in Django's documentation) as an input, and it should return a boolean value.
 An example is shown below.

 .. code-block:: python